String And Unicode Handling¶

 # ok

-Under Python 3, PycURL passes strings and binary data to the application using bytes instances.
-When writing to files, the files must be opened in binary mode for the writes to work:
+files being written to must be opened in binary mode for the writes to work:

 import pycurl